Deciding we don’t need something is one thing, knowing what to do with it ethically and responsibly is another.

 Where can I donate my stuff?
 Furniture

 Some items are difficult to drop off due to their sheer size.
 You can list them free of charge on Marketplace, Gumtree, or Freecycle.
 If you are on Facebook there are many Buy Nothing and Good Karma networks.
-That way someone will put their hand up to come and collect.
+That way someone will put their hand up to come and collect, and if it’s free and decent, you can move things fast this way.

 Also BSL/Brotherhood of St Laurence will pick up eligible items.
 Just call 1300 DONATE.